turingschool/lesson_plans/ruby_04-apis_and_scalability/pubsub_on_the_server.markdown

 * `publishers/webber.rb`

 ## Pair Practice

+(Only do this if you're doing the 180 minute version of this lesson or if time allows.)

 In pairs, let's resurrect your old IdeaBox projects from Module 2.
 Can you create a logger that listens for new ideas and commits them to a log file?